 (e) Restricted Units.
 If the Department is the only source of permanent funding for the Development by virtue of equity from HTC and MFDL funding, all Units must be income and rent restricted under a combination of HTC and Direct Loan LURAs, regardless of the amount of deferred Developer Fee as a permanent source.
 If the MFDL funding is the only source of permanent funding for the Development, all Units must be income and rent restricted by the Direct Loan LURA, and all costs must be MFDL eligible, regardless of the amount of deferred Developer Fee as a permanent source.

 (f) Income Levels Committed at Time of Application.
 If the Direct Loan funds are used in a 9% or 4% HTC-Layered Development that is electing Income Averaging to qualify under IRC §42, the Direct Loan Units required by the LURA must continue to be provided at the income levels committed at the time of Application.
-Unit designations may not change to meet Income Averaging requirements.
+Direct Loan Unit designations may not change to meet Income Averaging requirements.

+(g) Mandatory Development Features.
+Development features described under 10 TAC §11.101(b)(4) may be selected to meet federal or state requirements, without a change to the number or description of features (e.g. selection of Broadband).

 §13.11.
 Post-Award Requirements.

-(a) Direct Loan awardees must satisfactorily complete the following Post-Award Requirements after the Board approval date.
+Direct Loan awardees must satisfactorily complete the following Post-Award Requirements after the Board approval date.

 If a Direct Loan award is declined by the Direct Loan awardee and returned after Board approval, or if the Direct Loan awardee or Affiliates fail to timely enter into the Contract, close the loan, begin and complete construction, or leave a portion of the Direct Loan award unexpended, penalties may apply under 10 TAC §11.9(f) (relating to Competitive HTC Selection Criteria), and/or the Department may prohibit the Applicant and all Affiliates from applying for MFDL funds for a period of two years.

-(b) Extensions to the benchmarks in paragraphs (1) - (4) and (7) of this subsection may only be approved by the Executive Director or authorized designee in accordance with 10 TAC §13.12 or 10 TAC §13.13 of this chapter, as applicable.
+(c) Extensions to the benchmarks in paragraphs (1) - (4) and (7) – (8) of this subsection may only be approved by the Executive Director or authorized designee in accordance with 10 TAC §13.12 or 10 TAC §13.13 of this chapter, as applicable.

-(1) Award Letter and Loan Term Sheet (ALLTS).
-If provided, Direct Loan awardees must execute and return to the Department an Award Letter and Loan Term Sheet provided by the Department within 15 calendar days after receipt.
-The ALLTS will be conditional in nature, and provide a basic outline of the terms and conditions approved by the Board.
+(1) Award Letter.
+If provided, Direct Loan awardees must execute and return to the Department an Award Letter provided by the Department within 15 calendar days after receipt.
+The Award Letter will be conditional in nature, and provide a basic outline of the terms and conditions approved by the Board.

 (2) Environmental Clearance.
-In order to obtain environmental clearance, Direct Loan awardees must submit a fully completed environmental review (if applicable) including any applicable reports to the Department within 90 calendar days of the Board approval date.
-If the awardee was contemporaneously awarded 9% HTC and selected Readiness to Proceed points under 10 TAC §11.9(c)(8), this period is 14 calendar days of the Board approval date.
-Applicants or Direct Loan awardees that commit any choice limiting activities as defined by HUD in 24 CFR Part 58 prior to obtaining environmental clearance will be subject to termination of the Direct Loan award.
+In order to obtain environmental clearance (if applicable), Direct Loan awardees must submit a fully completed environmental review including any applicable reports to the Department within 90 calendar days of the Board approval date.
+If the awardee was contemporaneously awarded 9% HTC and selected Readiness to Proceed points under 10 TAC §11.9(c)(8), this period is within 14 calendar days of the Board approval date.
+If the awardee receives an allocation of 9% HTC from the waitlist after the July Board meeting, the fully completed environmental review must be submitted within 90 calendar days of receipt of the Carryover Allocation Agreement.
+Applicants or Direct Loan awardees that commit any choice limiting activities as defined by HUD in 24 CFR Part 58 prior to obtaining environmental clearance may be subject to termination of the Direct Loan award.

 (3) Contract Execution.
 After a Development receives environmental clearance (if applicable), the Department will draft a Contract to be emailed to the Direct Loan awardee.
 Direct Loan awardees must execute and return a Contract to the Department within 30 calendar days after receipt of the Contract.